 We hope you'll keep coming back!

-New Scientist magazine which takes a close look at the prospects of fusion power and the ITER Project.
+"Fusion: a gamble worth taking" is the title of an editorial in this week's issue of the New Scientist magazine which takes a close look at the prospects of fusion power and the ITER Project.
 Also watch out for next week's issue in which a giant, double-sided poster will be included detailing the ITER experiment and the quest to achieve fusion.

 Click here to read more...